 - Communication: Develop and communicate BYOD policy, procedures and support through security awareness training for end users.

-When embracing BYOD, organizations also need to be aware of the risks that are introduced with this policy.
+When embracing BYOD, organizations also need to be aware of the risks that are with this policy.
 Key risks to evaluate are:

 - Application control: Uncontrolled and unsecured applications that could be installed on the device by the user.